 Whether you’re new to the Torah or want to deepen your connection with God by unifying the Old and New, our weekly Torah Portion emails will empower you to take a step toward a deeper, more colorful walk with God.

-Each email comes with a summary of the reading along with commentary from me, which will help you to make connections between the Old Testament reading and contemporary life with Yeshua.
+Each weekly guide comes with a summary of the reading along with commentary from me, a By The Numbers Section, and a New Testament Tie-in, which will help you make connections between the Old Testament reading and contemporary life with Yeshua.